AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 +++**Channel**

 A channel is a medium through which a communication is sent.
-Built-in channels in Adobe Campaign are email, SMS, direct mail, Push notifications, LINE, and Twitter.
+Built-in channels in Adobe Campaign are email, SMS, direct mail, Push notifications, LINE, and X (formerly known as Twitter).
 Custom channels can be implemented for non-standard channel requirements.

 Learn more about [Channels](../../delivery/using/communication-channels.md).
 +++